Excellence in Research New Investigator Award

 There is strong evidence that underrepresentation is an important problem that the health research enterprise must address (see Women, Minorities and Persons With Disabilities in Science and Engineering).
 Fostering diversity by addressing underrepresentation in the pediatric research workforce is consistent with Seattle Children’s vision and values.

 Seattle Children’s Research Institute’s Excellence in Research New Investigator Award program provides the time, funding, mentorship, experiences and training necessary to foster the early career development of the next generation of Seattle Children’s researchers.

 The objective of the program is to support new early career faculty positions at Seattle Children’s Research Institute for promising researchers from backgrounds recognized as Underrepresented in the Extramural Scientific Workforce.
 This includes, but is not limited to, individuals from racial and ethnic groups that have been shown by the National Science Foundation to be underrepresented in health-related sciences on a national basis.
-We anticipate four scientists will be recruited and selected each year, at either a postdoctoral position level, or at faculty levels of instructor, acting assistant professor or assistant professor, and receive up to three years of salary support and project funds.
-This program is open to both current Seattle Children’s investigators and external investigators who would like to join Seattle Children’s.
+We anticipate up to four scientists will be recruited and selected each year, at either a postdoctoral position level, or at faculty levels of instructor, acting assistant professor or assistant professor, and receive up to three years of salary support and project funds.
+This program is open to both current Seattle Children’s investigators and external investigators who would like to join Seattle Children's.